 That’s one of the most remarkable and surprising sights I have ever traveled to.
 The ancient city of Petra, Jordan, known as Nabataeans’ Kingdom capital is a 2000 year old habitat, a mystical place, full of secrets, meant to fascinate, enchant and hypnotise.
-Yes, I am biased, but you would become biased too, just stepping into these surreal red-pinkie lands, stretched between the mountain and the desert.
-I can guarantee, a trip to Petra, Jordan would teach you humility, but at the same time would provide you joy and pride, sharing this enigma spot with thousands of others, curious and thrilled to explore underneath Petra’s surface.
+Yes, I am biased, but you would become biased too, just stepping into these surreal red-rose lands, stretched between the mountain and the desert.
+I can guarantee, a trip to Petra, Jordan would teach you humility, at the same time will provide you joy and pride, sharing this enigma spot with thousands of others, curious and thrilled to explore underneath Petra’s surface.

 Speaking of Petra, the first and the easiest association comes from Indiana Jones sequence.
 Have you already made a link to the third of the movies – “Indiana Jones and the Last Crusade”?
 There, Harrison Ford’s personage was searching for the holy grail in Petra, solitary portrayed by Al Khazneh – The Treasury facade.
 This carved into the pinkie rocks temple got its extreme popularity within the movie release.

-The truth is, Al Khazneh is not the only carved into the rocks outstanding facility in Petra, but is the nearest accessible one.
+Al Khazneh is not the only carved into the rocks outstanding facility in Petra, but is the nearest accessible one.
 There are many and even more stunning facades on the route.
 By my opinion, the worthiest to see is The Monastery (Ad-Deir), which is the hardest and the most exhausting to reach on this trail.
 I’ll tell you more about it a bit later.

 I collected so many memories, photos, videos and emotions from this mystical Petra trip, that I won’t be able to share all of them in a single article.
 So, I’ll split my collection selectively between the current and the next essay “Petra’s secrets revelation tour”.
 This one will be mainly practical, about the sight, what and how to approach, what’s prohibited, what’s worth to visit and when is the best time to do it.
 The next one will uncover Petra’s peculiarities and its unique features, that leave you breathless, make you laugh, jump, dance and enjoy the journey.
 Keep reading, all comes its way.